MarsTechHAN/ch552tool/README.md

   > 4. Replace the driver with libusb-win32.
   > 5. Install the pyusb package.
  ```
- python -mpip install pyusb #Make sure you have the python3 in the PATH, not python2
+ python3 -mpip install ch55xtool #Make sure you have the python3 in the PATH, not python2
  ```
   > 6. If you want to use the WCH Toolchain, open the device manager, find the device marked with __libusb-win32 deives__, right clicked on it, uninstall the driver and delete the driver.
 You can also check the FAQ of Zadig [HERE](https://github.com/pbatard/libwdi/wiki/Zadig).